 6. Cut way back on salt/sodium intake.
 If you are still eating process or packaged foods, check your labels.
 Also avoiding adding salt to your cooking for the week or two leading up to your event.

 7. Bump up your workouts.
 You do not have to spend 2 hours in the gym or start doing two-a-day workouts to get to your goal.
 However, you can train smarter by increasing your intensity or by using a heart rate monitor as your own personal trainer to ensure you are not over or under training.
 Check this post out for more information on heart rate monitoring!
 Add an extra cardio day, HIIT session, or go for more walks-even just 10 minutes at a time will add up and make a difference!

 8. Change your perspective.
 Ask yourself why you think you need to lose a few pounds, tighten up, or fit into your old leisure suit.
-Do not compare yourself to a previous version of you when perhaps you were younger and had less going on and more time to be active.
+Don’t compare yourself to a previous version of you when perhaps you were younger and had less going on or more time to be active.